lorrainehsiao/Project1-1/README.md

 ###Visuals

-Download all of the txt files in the repo: Visual, Aural, ReadWrite, and Kinesthetic In order to see the visuals, run the R code in: R Code
+Download all of the txt files in the repo: Visual, Aural, ReadWrite, and Kinesthetic.
+In order to see the visuals, run the R code in: R Code